Couchers-org/couchers/app/backend/templates/onboarding1.md

 As one of the first users, you have a vital role in shaping the future of the platform.
 You can help us test the functionality, provide feedback, and set the scene and culture as we grow bigger.

 Please take some time to explore the platform.
-As a first step, please head to <{{ profile_link }}> and edit your profile.
+As a first step, please head to <{{ edit_profile_link }}> and edit your profile.
 Please upload a photo and fill in some profile text, you can even copy your description from your account on other platforms if you're feeling lazy :P

 {% if html %}

-{{ button("Edit your profile", profile_link) }}
+{{ button("Edit your profile", edit_profile_link) }}

 {% endif %}